FijiFirst

-Formation
+Formation and history

 The party was launched on 31 March 2014 with Bainimarama beginning a nationwide tour of the country in a campaign bus to collect the obligatory 5000 signatures necessary to register a political party.

 The party collected over 40,000 signatures for its registration.

 Bainimarama says FijiFirst is a name that encompasses his political beliefs.

-He listed his first candidate and party president Jiko Luveni.
+He announced his first candidate as party president Jiko Luveni.

 The party appointed former Fiji Labour Party senator Bijai Prasad as one of its Vice Presidents as well as the current Attorney General Aiyaz Sayed-Khaiyum as the party General secretary.
 Bijai Prasad resigned as VP a day later citing a criminal conviction for larceny in the 1980s for which he had served jail time.
 The Tui Macuata, Ratu Wiliame Katonivere was also selected as a vice president of the party.
 Vimlesh Kumar who is an accountant and an affiliate member of CPA Australia is listed as the treasurer.

 The party's application for registration resulted in six complaints, including one claiming that "Fiji 1st" was previously used by another party.
 Despite this, the party was registered on 30 May 2014.